 Alcock L, Alcock EA & Foster S (1986) Reconnaissance excavations on Early Historic fortifications and other royal sites in Scotland, 1974-84: 1, Excavations near St Abb's Head, Berwickshire, 1980.
 Proceedings of the Society of Antiquaries of Scotland, 116, pp. 255-279. http://archaeologydataservice.ac.uk/archiveDS/archiveDownload?t=arch-352-1/dissemination/pdf/vol_116/116_255_279.pdf

 I mostly teach on the MSc Heritage, but I also provide the BA Heritage and Tourism core Heritage module, and a History option.
-I supervise PhDs (presently three at Stirling, one with Edinburgh) and also have experience of being an Industry Co-Supervisor.
+I supervise PhDs (presently five at Stirling, one with Edinburgh) and also have experience of being an Industry Co-Supervisor.

 ENHPPPD Dissertations and Work-based Projects